Josiah Quincy III: State legislator

+Mayor of Boston

 Quincy was a candidate for mayor of Boston in Boston's first election under a city charter, held on April 8, 1822.
 The votes of this first election were evenly split between Quincy and Harrison Gray Otis, with a few votes to others.
 Neither Quincy nor Otis had a majority, so neither was elected.
 They both withdrew their candidacies, and John Phillips was elected Boston's first mayor.
-In 1823 Quincy was elected as the second mayor of Boston; he served six-one year terms from 1823 to 1828.
-During his terms as mayor Quincy Market was built, the fire and police departments were reorganized, and the city's care of the poor was systematized.
+In 1823 Quincy was elected as the second mayor of Boston; he served six one-year terms from 1823 to 1828.
+During his terms as mayor, Quincy Market was built, the fire and police departments were reorganized, and the city's care of the poor was systematized.

 Quincy was responsible for leading the shutdown of the Boston High School for Girls in 1826.
-In 1871, a Report of the Commissioner of Education was published and on page 512 an account of the organization of the Boston High School for Girls was written.
-Dr. Isabel Bevier's publication of The Home Economics Movement recounts it as such: "On September 25, 1825, the city council appropriated $2,000 for a high school for girls.
+In 1871, a report of the Commissioner of Education was published and on page 512 an account of the organization of the Boston High School for Girls was written.
+Isabel Bevier's publication of The Home Economics Movement recounts that, "On September 25, 1825, the city council appropriated $2,000 for a high school for girls.
 The school was instituted January 13, 1825, and before the end of the second year had become so popular, the applicants for admission were so numerous, so many parents were disappointed that children were not received, the demand for larger and better accommodations involved such additional expenditures, that the school committee, under the lead of the mayor, Josiah Quincy, met the emergency by abolishing the school and pronouncing it a failure.
-For a period of twenty-three years no attempt was made to revive the subject in either branch of the city council.”
-A 1993 survey of historians, political scientists and urban experts conducted by Melvin G. Holli of the University of Illinois at Chicago ranked Quincy as the tenth-best American big-city mayor to have served between the years 1820 and 1993.
+For a period of twenty-three years no attempt was made to revive the subject in either branch of the city council."
+A 1993 survey of historians, political scientists, and urban experts conducted by Melvin G. Holli of the University of Illinois Chicago ranked Quincy as the tenth-best American big-city mayor to have served between the years 1820 and 1993.

 In 1829, Quincy was elected as a member to the American Philosophical Society.

+15th President of Harvard University

-From 1829 to 1845, he was President of Harvard University, of which he had been an overseer since 1810, when the board was reorganized.
+From 1829 to 1845, he was President of Harvard University.
+He had been an overseer of the university since 1810, when the board was reorganized.
 At a time when college presidents were chosen for their intellectual achievements, Quincy's past experience as a politician and not an academic made him an unusual choice.
 He has been called "the great organizer of the university."
 He gave an elective (or "voluntary") system an elaborate trial; introduced a system of marking (on the scale of 8) on which college rank and honors, formerly rather carelessly assigned, were based; first used courts of law to punish students who destroyed or damaged college property; and helped to reform the finances of the university.
 During his term Dane Hall (for law) was dedicated, Gore Hall was built, and the Astronomical Observatory was equipped.
 Quincy House, one of the university's twelve upperclass residential houses, is named for him.